laxmikant-ainapure/upcxx/INSTALL.md

   options available to configure GASNet-EX.

-In addition to these explicit configure options, there are several environment variables which can implicitly effect the configuration of GASNet-EX.
+In addition to these explicit configure options, there are several environment variables which can implicitly affect the configuration of GASNet-EX.
 The most common of these are listed at the end of the output of `configure --help`.